 Some people are so devastated after watching their cat die that they swear they’re never getting another.

-They can’t imagine going through the same pain and anguish and feel that adopting another cat will dishonor their cat’s memory.
+They can’t imagine going through the same pain and anguish, and they feel that adopting another cat will dishonor their cat’s memory.

-Other owners can’t imagine their life without a cat around the house and adopt a new one as soon as possible.
+Other owners can’t imagine their lives without a cat around the house and should adopt a new one as soon as possible.